marty90/rtc_pcap_cleaners/README.md

 Clean a capture file to make Zoom RTP flows look like standard ones.
 To do this, the tool decapsulates the RTP packets from the custom Zoom transport protocol.

+The information to create this tool is largely based from [this](https://citizenlab.ca/2020/04/move-fast-roll-your-own-crypto-a-quick-look-at-the-confidentiality-of-zoom-meetings/).

+The input can be PCAP or PCAPNG.
+The output is in PCAP format.
+The tool can read/write also from the standard input/output.

 Prerequisites: you need Python3 with the `dpkt` package installed.

 Usage: